 In-app AI | None | Genuine product feature (chat, summarization, vision) |

-Overall timelines have compressed by roughly 25 to 40% for comparable scope versus where the same project would have landed five years ago, and a lot of that gain is coming from the AI tooling, the managed backend services, and the mature automation pipelines that are now widely available across the industry.
+Overall timelines have compressed by roughly 25 to 40% for comparable scope versus where the same project would have landed five years ago.
+Much of this efficiency comes from selecting a modern tech stack for mobile app development that utilizes managed backend services and automated deployment pipelines.

 The 7 Mobile App Development Process Steps (Step-by-Step)